NES GRADUATE STUDENTS

 Andrea Creel, Near Eastern Archaeology.

-Ritual, Materiality, Practice, Memory, Landscape, Gender and Identity in the Late Bronze & Iron Age Southern Levant.
+Ritual and Religion, Materiality, Practice, Memory, Landscape, Embodiment, Gender and Identity in the Bronze & Iron Age Southern Levant.

 Anna Cruz, Arabic Language and Literature.